thatsmedhanashri/angular17-updates/basic-concepts/src/app/services/README.md

   providedIn: 'root'
 })

 This a Tree-Shekeable approach.
-With this approach when we use it in any component the service will get load in the bundle only if it is used in that component.
+With this approach when we use it in any component the service will get load in the bundle only if it is used in that component, so this enhances the performance.
 We should use it in singleton services or it does not have any state.

 We should use providers if the service contains component specific state data.